Ronster2018/HomeLab/core/step-ca/Readme.md

 1. Generate our private keys and root certificate
 2. Generate Intermediate Certificate
 3. Give that certificate to our CA so it can generate and sign certificates (Step CA)
+4. Install Autostep, a Kubernetes add-on that automatically injects TLS/HTTPS certificates into your containers, so they can communicate with each other securely.

 ### 1. Generate PK & Root Certificate (OpenSSL)
 1. Update `/ca/root.conf` file and move it into